ADSB launches new technology office to advance naval innovation in UAE

 PHOTO

-EDGE Group entity Abu Dhabi Ship Building (ADSB), the region’s leader in the design, construction, repair, maintenance, refit and conversion of naval and commercial vessels, has launched a new technology office in Abu Dhabi.
+Abu Dhabi, UAE - EDGE Group entity Abu Dhabi Ship Building (ADSB) the region’s leader in the design, construction, repair, maintenance, refit and conversion of naval and commercial vessels, has launched a new technology office in Abu Dhabi.
 The new office reinforces ADSB’s commitment to safeguarding intellectual property in the UAE and expanding in-country value (ICV) through collaborations with top local partners in the naval defence industry.

 To ensure continued collaboration in maritime defence, the office will be managed by a highly specialised team of engineers from diverse sectors.
 This committee brings the international perspective that enhances ADSB’s ability to integrate world-class features into its vessels.